Rexinazor/Xmetasploit/README.md

 ## ABOUT TOOL :

-This tool is used to install metasploit framework in termux
+A tool for installing metasploit framework in termux

 * Updated maintainence !